April 1, 2026

 Let's discuss.

 California is an at-will employment state, but that does not mean your employer can fire you for any reason.
-The law recognizes four key exceptions that can make a termination illegal, including discrimination, retaliation, implied contracts, and violations of public policy.
+Learn the four exceptions that protect you and when a firing may be illegal.

 Call us now at (800) 437-7991 or chat with us.